manojsinghnegiwd/react-window-titlebar/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-When developing your feature you can take advantage of `npm run build` script provided in package.json.
-If you want to test this component run `npm run build` inside your development folder & then inside your electron project directory run `npm link react-window-titlebar`.
+When developing your feature you can take advantage of `npm run dev` script provided in package.json.
+If you want to test this component run `npm run dev` inside your development folder & then inside your electron project directory run `npm link react-window-titlebar`.
 Now you will be able to import `react-window-titlebar` like a normal npm module.

-Whenever you make a change just run `npm run build` again.
+Whenever you make a change just run `npm run dev` again.

 ### About Me